Marketing Planner with Calendar & Timeline

 The Data sheet (Hidden by default) acts as a backend tool to collate and organise data for the Calendar and Timeline sheets.

-Automatically populated based on the information entered in the Planned and Archived sheets.
+Automatically populated based on the information entered in the Planned sheet.

 Used to drive dynamic visualisations in the Calendar and Timeline sheets.